2nd grade commas in dates worksheets

 Second graders write dates fluently in letters, journals, and forms, placing commas without stopping to think.
-The skill is recognizing the two legal comma homes in a date and rejecting the impostor version with a comma splitting the month from its day.
+The skill is recognizing the two legal comma homes in a date and rejecting the impostor with a comma splitting month from day.

 The kind of sentences you'll fix